Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do About It Before It Costs You $11,000

 Marine Display Repair · Technical Guide

-Why Your Yamaha Connext 7" Screen Is Delaminating — And What You Must Do About It Now
+Why Your Yamaha Connext 7" Screen Is Delaminating — And What To Do Before It Costs You $11,000

 Watery bubbles.
 A silver strip creeping up from the bottom.
-A screen that looks like it got wet on the inside.
+A screen that looks wet on the inside.
 Here's the full picture — and the fix that saves you thousands.

 You Didn't Do Anything Wrong.
 The Screen Did.